nompelis/INSSL/README.md

 # INSSL

 A straight-forward tutorial on using the Secure Socket Layer (SSL).
-An intuitive interface for using OpenSSL that does not make one nautious.
+An intuitive interface for using OpenSSL that does not make one nauseous.
 A program to make web queries over HTTPS using CA-verified certificates.
 A skeletal SSL server-client program over which one can build applications.